MindyPHP/Mindy_Template/README.md

 The special `loop` variable has a few attributes:

-- `loop.index`: The zero-based index.
+- `loop.counter0`, `loop.index0`: The zero-based index.
-- `loop.count`: The one-based index.
+- `loop.counter`, `loop.index`: The one-based index.
+- `loop.revindex0`: The zero-based reverse index.
+- `loop.revindex`: The one-based reverse index
 - `loop.first`: Evaluates to `true` if the current iteration is the first.
 - `loop.last`: Evaluates to `true` if the current iteration is the last.
 - `loop.parent`: The parent iteration `loop` object if applicable.